shipth-is/cli/README.md

 ## `shipthis game status`

 Shows the Game status.
-If --gameId is not provided, it look in the current directory.
+If --gameId is not provided it will look in the current directory.

 ```
 USAGE